adelgadocabrera/midterm-blogs/aws.md

 # Serving static content: AWS Edition

 ## <span style="color:pink">**-TLDR-**</span>
-This blog explains how to store static content in the cloud in a secure manner and how to access it __*BLAZINGLY*__ fast through your own domain!
+This blog explains how to store static content in the cloud in a secure manner and how to access it __*BLAZINGLY*__ fast through your own domain using Amazon Web Services!
+We will use S3 for cloud storage, Route53 to access the data through a public domain, Certificate Manager for a secure connection and CloudFront to make it super fast for everyone to consume.

 ## Intro
 You ever wanted to store pictures of cat hats in the cloud but never had the time to figure out how?
 We will cover it in a few easy steps!
 In this tutorial we will explain how to store static content in AWS S3 Buckets, how to handle permissions, how to make the files __*BLAZINGLY*__ fast to load and how to use your own domain to access them!